 Pupils are also given regular opportunities to hear books and stories read aloud for example, class novels, extracts and poems.

 As English contributes to many subjects within the primary curriculum, opportunities are sought to draw literacy experiences out of a wide range of activities.
 This allows children to begin to use and apply their skills in real contexts and for writing for a real purpose.
-ICT is used where it enhances, extends and complements teaching and learning.
+Technical devices may be used where it enhances, extends and complements teaching and learning.
 Additional adults are used to support the teaching of English.
 They work under the guidance of the teacher with small groups of children or individuals.
 Classrooms display wall charts, learning walls, grammatical word collections and examples of pupils’ writing to stimulate, support and provide information.
 Pupils have good access to a range of appropriate dictionaries and thesauruses.

 Regular moderation of independent writing takes place.
 Checklists are completed inside books to track the progress of individual pupils and to inform Teacher Assessment.

 Spelling is taught through a systematic whole school approach.
-Pupils are taught spelling rules and patterns regularly, from our adopted Spelling Scheme based on the National Curriculum’s Programmes of Study.
+Pupils are taught spelling rules and patterns regularly, from our Spelling Scheme based on the National Curriculum’s Programmes of Study.

 At Blakesley, we believe the teaching of Grammar is vital for all children so that they become confident and independent writers.